Incident Response overview

 - Build saved queries and dashboards to continuously monitor endpoints for malicious activity aligned to key phases of the intrusion lifecycle.

-Index the file systems on Tanium Client endpoints that are running Windows or Mac OS X operating systems.
+Index the file systems on Tanium Client endpoints that are running Windows, Linux, or Mac OS X operating systems.
 A file system inventory, hashes, and magic numbers are recorded in an SQLite database for investigation of threat indicators.

-Collect information from compromised Windows, Linux, and Mac OS X endpoints for further forensic analysis.
+Collect information from suspicious Windows, Linux, and Mac OS X endpoints for further forensic analysis.
 Investigate potentially compromised systems by looking at file system metadata, event logs, and memory.